 Gift Bags & Swag Bags for Your Event

-Creative Ideas for gift bags that will keep your guests remembering you and talking about you.
+Creative Ideas for gift bags that will keep your guests remembering you and talking about you - for both business and regular life!

 Oh, the dreaded, boring gift bag - filled with logos, coupons, and the tiniest of samples.

 If you’re not going to make your gift bag or takeaways fabulous and on-brand, don’t do them.
 Seriously.
 It’s more of a negative than a positive.
 I’ll give you a few examples below.
-And if you’re already thinking about holiday parties, here is another post about gifts for your guests during the holidays.
+And if you’re reading this around the holidays, here is another post on holidayish gifts for your guests.

 Remember this: it doesn’t need to be big or extravagant - just on-brand, creative, have value, and be memorable.